Install using npm

 You can visit BrowserStack Automate Dashboard and see your test there once it has successfully completed.

-The sample test that you just ran can be found in protractor-browserstack/specs/single.js
+The specs for the test that you just ran can be found in protractor-browserstack/specs/single.js

 .
 The test case below searches for the string “BrowserStack” on Google, and checks if the title of the resulting page is “BrowserStack - Google Search”: